One of the most common questions we get asked is how IrisVR sets up virtual reality for various different office spaces and user requirements.

 How Should I Set Up VR in My Office?

-The Oculus Rift can be used while seated, which is perfect for those with limited room or individual employees working at their desks.
-However, if you have space to move around, an HTC Vive is preferred for its tracking accuracy and room-scale immersion.
+The Oculus Rift S can be used while seated, which is perfect for those with limited room or individual employees working at their desks.
+However, if you have space to move around, it’s also great for that sort of setup - since it requires no external trackers, the possibilities are limitless.
 We’ve laid out some of the important considerations to keep in mind when adopting a VR setup in this article - and our team is always happy to answer questions.